-Nissan board fires chairman Carlos Ghosn - NHK
+Nissan votes unanimously to fire Chairman Ghosn, ending two decade reign

 ($1 = 113.0300 yen)

-Reporting by Maki Shiraki, Sam Nussey, Chang Ran Kim and Kiyoshi Takenaka; Writing by Ritsuko Ando; Editing by Muralikumar Anantharaman and Mark Potter
+Reporting by Sam Nussey in TOKYO, Maki Shiraki in YOKOHAMA and Laurence Frost in PARIS; Additional reprting by Chang Ran Kim and Kiyoshi Takenaka; Writing by Ritsuko Ando; Editing by Muralikumar Anantharaman and Mark Potter